felipewine/Docker-Ubuntu-Postgres-PgAdmin4/README.md

 Once you have some idea about what is.
 Let keep going!

-With these two files you must create a directory on windows and
+With these two files mentioned previously, you must create a directory on windows and run the .yml file as described above.

 <!-- https://petri.com/docker-for-windows-create-a-linux-container-on-windows-10